 NO!
 Unlike General Anaesthesia.
 The only effects are forgetfulness and clumsiness.
 Many men find the sedation very relaxing, "the best sleep i’ve had in months"!

-Yes, but fortunately only the same sort of complications that can arise during the vasectomy itself, ie swelling.
+Yes, but fortunately only the same sort of complications that can arise during any other scrotal operations. i.e. swelling.
 Swelling can be either early (day 1-3) or later day (5-10.
 Early swelling is due to haematoma, ie internal bruising or bleeding ( chance2-3%), late swelling is due to infection (much less than 1%).
-Fortunately elective surgery centres such as ours do not attract patients prone to hospital acquired infections and we have never had such a case.
+Fortunately elective surgery centres such as ours do not attract patients prone to hospital acquired infections.

 No!
 We send you home with the only pain killers you will could possibly need, Paracetamol and Ibuprofen.